 One is bringing a lot of different data together.
 Historically, the payer data – so the claims data, and what the payers see – resides in one space.
 What the providers see resides in the electronic medical records and other spaces.
 And really the goal here is to bring it together to provide greater insight.

 Benefactor support for understanding health care delivery is critical.
 You know, at the national level, there's a lot of money for basic science through the National Institutes of Health and a variety of other forums.
 There isn't the same level of support in how we deliver care.

 So one of the ways that benefactor funding helps us is for us to understand what works and what doesn't, so that it improves the efficiency of health care ... and improves the outcomes for patients.
 And then secondarily, it helps us then disseminate the findings and have it implemented – even learn about implementing these different programs, so they can successfully achieve the same results.

 So I think those are the key benefits of having benefactor funding.
 Because without that, for some of these things, there aren't other sources of funding.
 And this will really help imrpove health care deliver at Mayo Clinic and hopefully, beyond that.

 Since co-founding OptumLabs, Mayo Clinic researchers have published and presented research findings in a variety of national and international venues.

 The link below returns citations from PubMed, a service of the National Library of Medicine.
 PubMed is composed of references and abstracts from Medline, life science journals and online books.
 It includes publications authored by members of the OptumLabs collaborative team.

-See publications from the OptumLabs collaboration in the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery.
+Review publications from the OptumLabs collaboration in the Mayo Clinic Kern Center for the Science of Health Care Delivery.